October 31, 2012

 Situated on the eastern side of the city walls.
 Built either by the Byzantines during Justinian's rule (527 to 565 CE) or during the Ymmayad Period (661-750), using Byzantine workers.

 The gate is made up of two blocked archways, the southern arch is know as Sha'ar Harachmim, Gates of Mercy, שער הרחמים ת the northern arch is known as Shaa'ar Hatshuvah, שער תשובה (Gates of Repentance).
-The Arabs adopted the name Gates of Mercy, which translate as Bab Al-Rahma.
+The Arabs adopted the name Gates of Mercy, which translates as Bab Al-Rahma.
 Whilst Christians refer to them as the Golden or the Beautiful gate.

 Dung Gate (Sha'ar Ha'ashpot, Gate of Silwan) שער האשפות